 Rivers rank among some of the most threatened ecosystems in the world, and are the focus of costly restoration programmes that cost billions to taxpayers.
-Yet only half the EU surface waters have met the WFD’s 2015 target of good ecological status, due in part to the fragmentation of habitats caused by tens of thousands of dams and weirs in rivers.
+Yet only half the EU surface waters have met the Water Framework Directive’s 2015 target of good ecological status.
+One of the problems is the fragmentation of habitats caused by tens of thousands of dams and weirs in rivers.
 But barriers also provide energy, water, fishing and leisure opportunities, and may also help to prevent the spread of aquatic invasive species.
 In any case, improving stream connectivity is essential and must be addressed taking into account the magnitude and complexity of the problem.

-The DAM REMOVAL EUROPE project will underpin the importance of removing unused river obstacles, explain the current dam removal situation in Europe and present the actions foreseen both at national and European level.
+The Dam Removal Europe project underpinned the importance of removing unused river obstacles, explaining the current dam removal situation in Europe and presenting the actions foreseen both at national and European level.